Canadian Nursing Informatics Association

 Recognize that you “do” informatics every single day, even if you don’t recognize that is what you are doing.
 Participate in activities or forums where you can influence the introduction or improvement of systems that you use.
 Nurses are in a unique position to provide insights into patient journeys and how the various disciplines interact when providing care to a patient.
 Your voices are important and can lead to improvements in patient care and clinical operations.

-• 22 Oct 2021 5:18 PM | Anonymous
+• 22 Oct 2021 5:18 PM | Deleted user

 How did you start your career in nursing?
 What first drew you to informatics?